DCAN-Labs/cdni-brain/docs/vm.md

 1. Reach out to Kim (kweldon@umn.edu) or Luci (lmoore@umn.edu) and indicate that you would like access to the container, what project(s) it is needed for, and why.
 2. Read the below *How to Use the VM section* Audrey put together on how to properly use the VM.
-3. Request access from OIT by submitting a ticket to help@umn.edu.
+3. After you get approval to request access from Luci or Kim, request access from OIT by submitting a ticket to help@umn.edu.
 Here is a template for the email:

             Subject Line: Add me to VM: umii-midbig-dev-docker.oit.umn.edu
             Body:
             Hello,
             Can you please add me to the VM: umii-midbig-dev-docker.oit.umn.edu?
 My x500 is <x500>.
             As is the case with all other users please give me SUDO privileges to the VM.

 4. After you receive access, try the following test to ensure that your access is working
     * Run `ssh <x500>@umii-midbig-dev-docker.oit.umn.edu`